Lucero (entertainer): 2010s – "Indispensable" for music

-The new decade begins with bad news for the world, a calamitous magnitude 7.0 M_{w} earthquake hit Haiti with an epicenter near the town of Léogâne.
-The earthquake occurred at 16:53 local time (21:53 UTC) on Tuesday, 12 January 2010.
-Due to the proximity of the release of the 25th anniversary of the worldwide hit We Are the World, written by Michael Jackson and Lionel Richie, Quincy Jones and Richie decided to release it as We Are the World 25 for Haiti to raise money for the victims.
-Jones made a determination to promote a Spanish version of the song hiring Emilio Estefan and his wife Gloria Estefan, they arrange it to be sung in Spanish language.
-Both were responsible for selecting the singers who participated in the new song titled Somos El Mundo 25 Por Haiti; Lucero was called to be part of the song, but at the time she was very busy with a new telenovela and a new album to contribute in a leading part; thus she decided to participate at least in the chorus to help.
+A magnitude 7.0 earthquake struck Haiti on 12 January 2010.
+To aid victims, Quincy Jones and Lionel Richie released "We Are the World 25 for Haiti".
+Jones also commissioned a Spanish version, "Somos El Mundo 25 Por Haiti", in which Lucero sang in the chorus.

-She finished filming Soy Tu Dueña a remake of the 1995 telenovela "La Dueña".
-It was known to be a hit.
-Critics said she was back on the spotlight.
-In Soy Tu Dueña she played Valentina Villalba.
-Along with Fernando Colunga.
+She finished filming Soy Tu Dueña, a remake of the 1995 telenovela La Dueña, where she played Valentina Villalba along with Fernando Colunga.
 In October 2010, she released Indispensable, a pop album.

-For her work in television and the recording industry, Lucero's hand-prints have been embedded onto the Paseo de las Luminarias in Mexico City.
+For her work in television and the recording industry, Lucero's handprints have been embedded onto the Paseo de las Luminarias in Mexico City.

-On 17 January 1997 Lucero married singer Manuel Mijares with whom she had two children, a son José Manuel Mijares (born 12 November 2001) and a daughter Lucero Mijares (born 2 February 2005).
+On 17 January 1997, Lucero married singer Manuel Mijares with whom she had two children, a son (born 12 November 2001) and a daughter (born 2 February 2005).
 On 4 March 2011, after 14 years of marriage, Lucero and Mijares announced their separation.
-In January 2014, Lucero came under controversy after she posed with her boyfriend Michel Kuri in front of a supposed dead animal following a hunting activity.
+In January 2014, Lucero came under controversy after she posed with her boyfriend, Michel Kuri, in front of a supposed dead animal following a hunting activity.
 She released a statement that the picture was leaked from her personal computer.
 Amid the criticisms, her performance was suspended at the International Festival Viña del Mar 2014 in Chile.